Student Leadership

 Florham Orientation Leaders

-The Office of First-Year Experience and Student Engagement is responsible for planning and implementing a comprehensive Orientation Program that welcomes new students and their families to the Fairleigh Dickinson University Florham Campus community.
+The Office of First-Year Experience and Student Leadership Programs is responsible for planning and implementing a comprehensive Orientation Program that welcomes new students and their families to the Fairleigh Dickinson University Florham Campus community.
 The Orientation Leader assists with facilitating and leading successful interactive and educational training and team development programs.
 Orientation Leaders demonstrate role model behavior as they set the tone and expectations for the new students and families during Orientation sessions.
-Orientation Leaders support Orientation team efforts including answering new student and family phone calls, making confirmation phone calls, monitoring Orientation emails, and assisting with administrative requirements as directed by the Office of First-Year Experience and Student Engagement.
+Orientation Leaders support Orientation team efforts including answering new student and family phone calls, making confirmation phone calls, monitoring Orientation emails, and assisting with administrative requirements as directed by the Office of First-Year Experience and Student Leadership Programs.

 Orientation Leaders are expected to be present for all Orientation Leader training and Orientation programming preparation, execution, and breakdown/reflection meetings.
 Orientation Leaders will be present at social programming and team bonding activities during training and team events before orientation sessions.
 This is done to ensure continuity and to confirm that all required tasks are completed.
 Due to the large time commitment of the Orientation Leader position as well as the mental and physical demands of the role, Orientation Leaders are discouraged from holding or working elsewhere during training and orientation season.
 Orientation Leaders are also expected to take vacation or time away from the position before and after Orientation Leader Training and Orientation sessions.